About wild salmon: The basics

-Ultimately, it's a matter of taste, but there are culinary and nutritional distinctions.
+Ultimately, it's a matter of taste — these culinary and nutritional distinctions may assist your choice.

-King is the fattiest salmon, while sockeye features the strongest flavor and firmest texture, and cooks more quickly than the other species — usually in just 6 to 7 minutes.
+King (pictured at right) is the fattiest Pacific species, while sockeye features the strongest flavor and firmest texture, and cooks more quickly than the other species — usually in just 6 to 7 minutes.

 Silver is generally milder and softer than sockeye and king, while keta and pink are generally the mildest and softest salmon.